cameronch98/hash-collisions-experiment/README.md

 ### MacOS/Linux

-It is highly recommended to run this in a terminal/terminal emulator instead of through and IDE.
+It is highly recommended to run this in a terminal/terminal emulator instead of through an IDE.
 First, clone the repository or download/extract the files.
 Then, it is recommended to go to the project directory and create a virtual environment as follows:

 ```
 python<version> -m venv <name-for-venv>